CSIT415LibraryManagementSystem/Library-Management-System/DevLog.md

       - Admin BackEnd Scripts to give them functionality over User and Book Management
       - Add a Btn to the BookDetails Data for a User to checkout that book (As well as the BackEnd Script to accomapny the UI)
       - That's all that comes to my mind right now to be accomplished.. ^^ (Once the UserDB is in place we can get the rest done decently quick)

+### 3.20.2025 - 2:00pm - Steven
+-I added a new table for the book database, in which the synopsis is added.
+The idea is to fill up more the book details page.
+This is in regard so the user can have more of a better experience, so to know what the book is about in case they are not familiar with it.
+As well as adding this change to the php page so it displays the mentioned synopsis, I resized the book covers as it was something mentioned in the Milestone 1 conversation, since the past version would cut off the cover and therefore not display it properly.
+The change was from an "object-fit: cover" to "object-fit: contain", and added a black background for the blank space surrounding said cover.
+I am not sure if it is the best way to display it, but if there is any way to make it look better I'll be sure to implement it.